 This committee is responsible for nominating new members, board succession planning, internal and external board member assessment, and board diversity.

 COMPENSATION AND ORGANIZATIONAL DEVELOPMENT COMMITTEE

-This committee works with the chief executive officer to establish yearly goals for the company and the CEO; evaluates CEO performance and compensation; reviews succession planning, talent retention, and total rewards strategy; and sets bonus compensation for the organization.
+This committee works with the chief executive officer to establish yearly goals for the company and the CEO; evaluates CEO performance and information security.